dwightjack/vue-types/packages/docs/advanced/custom-validators.md

 # Custom validators

-The `toType`, `toValidableType` and `fromType` functions can be used to create custom standalone validators.
+The `toType`, `toValidableType`, and `fromType` functions can be used to create custom standalone validators.
 Indeed, they are used internally by `vue-types` in [native](/guide/validators.html#native-validators) and [custom](/guide/validators.html#custom-validators) validators.

 ## Custom validators from scratch

-In the following example we define a validator for positive numbers:
+In the following example, we define a validator for positive numbers:

 <CodeExample>